 The Drug Discovery Initiative was officially launched on 10 Septemberlast month at the Charles Perkin Centre.
 The launch was attended by representatives from across the University, pharmaceutical industry and government, with talks from Professor Hugh Durrant Whyte (NSW Chief Scientist and Engineer), Dr Antonio Penna (Executive Director NSW Health), Lisa Daly (Program Manager Sydney Research), Dr Daniel Grant (CEO MTPConnect), Professor Duncan Ivison (DVC (Research) and Professor Peter Lay (Director Sydney Analytical)

-Applications are now open for the DDI Translational Innovations seed funding scheme.
+Applications for the DDI Translational Innovations seed funding scheme have now closed.

 While therapies and prognoses for most cancers have improved drastically over the last two decades, there is still huge potential for further improvement through the development of targeted interventions and treatments, and a better understanding of the genetic and molecular mechanisms of cancers.
 We are working to develop bioactive molecules that enhance the understanding, prevention, and treatment of cancers.